zukon/AutoBouquetsMaker/AutoBouquetsMaker/custom/README.txt

 		Service number in Decimal.

-	The Channel name is on a line by itself in some character encoding (to be investigated) The last line contains Provider Service data.
+	The Channel name is on a line by itself in some character encoding (to be investigated, probably UTF-8) The last line contains Provider Service data.
 Variable number of fields, separated by commas.
 Fields formed like <tag>:value.
 For example p:Sky Digital,c:000202,c:010282,c:020242,c:030202,c:0500 01,C:0963,C:0961,C:0960.

 		Provider name field.
 Field tag p: Name of provider.
 		Cached data.
-Field tag c: followed by two decimal digits and four hexadecimal digits.
+Field tag [lower case] c: followed by two decimal digits and four hexadecimal digits.
 For example c:010282 is composed of 01 decimal cache id, 0282 hexadecimal value to cache.
-		Card ID (CIAD).
-Field tag C: follwed by four hexadecimal digits: Card ID.
+		Card ID (CAID).
+Field tag [upper case] C: follwed by four hexadecimal digits: Card ID.
 For example C:0100.
 		Flag data: Field tag f: followed by hexadecimal digits.

 ----------------------------------------------------------------------------------------------